mendix/docs/content/howto/mobile/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores.md

 ### 8.1 Enabling your Mobile Test Device for an Android Binary (APK){#download-apk}

 After you create your build you can download the resulting APK using a download link or a QR code.
-One way to do this is to use your phone browser to navigate to the PhoneGap install page with your APK on it.
 To enable APK installations:

 1. Open your device's **Settings**.
 2. Open **Apps and notifications,** or on a Samsung Galaxy **Biometrics and Security**.